TISUnion/PrimeBackup/docs/chunking/fixed_size.md

 When new data is appended, only the trailing chunks change; all preceding chunks retain the same hash and are reused

 This makes `fixed_128k` a reasonable alternative to CDC for pure append-write files

+### fixed_1m

+The 1 MiB chunk size further reduces metadata overhead compared to `fixed_128k`, at the cost of coarser deduplication granularity.
+It is suitable for extremely large append-only files where even the 128 KiB metadata overhead becomes a concern

+For most use cases, `fixed_128k` or CDC variants are preferred.
+Consider `fixed_1m` only when the file is very large and write patterns are exclusively append-only

 ### fixed_auto